Website post, page (general treatment)

-- Place direct quotes between double quotation marks " " and use the name of the section and the paragraph number
+Place direct quotes between double quotation marks " ".

-- Give the name of the person or group who created the content on the post or page.
+- Give the name of the person or group who created the post or page, and the title in quotation marks.
+If there is no title, give a short descriptive phrase (no quotation marks).